 - Use the activity calendar (provided in the welcome folder) and plan out activities for the entire year.
-You can also look at the online activity ideas and see what other schools are doing on our Facebook page.
+You can also look at the online activity ideas.

 - Make sure to let us know what you are doing by completing an activity form and posting on the TDS Facebook wall, Instagram (must tag @teensdriverseat), or Twitter (must tag @teensdriverseat).

 - TDS holds contests throughout the year and your school can win cash and prizes.
 Take a look at Events & Contests to learn more.

 - Plan activities for the entire school year.